aprutgers/site-test/README.md

 Alternative without systemd

-- start with start.sh (start.sh has counter for number of runners, relates do domains, max=19)
+- start with start.sh (start.sh has counter for number of runners, relates do domains, current max=29)
 - stop with stop.sh
 - restart with restart.sh